UPPMAX/HPC-python/docs/day2/interactive.rst

 .. admonition:: Learning objectives

-   - What are the UPPMAX, HPC2N, LUNARC, NSC, and PDC clusters?
-   - Understand what the batch system is
-   - Short introduction to SLURM scheduler
    - Understand what an interactive session is
    - Understand why one may need an interactive session
    - How to work with an interactive session (single + multiple cores)
    - Run an interactive-friendly Python script
    - Run an interactive-unfriendly Python script
-   - How to load IDEs
-       - Jupyter
-       - VScode
-       - spyder
-   - On-demand desktop
+   - Gfx Launcher and On-demand desktop

 .. questions::

-   - What is the batch system?
    - Imagine you are developing a Python script in a line-by-line fashion.
 How to do so best?
        - Why not do so on the login node?
        - Why not do so by using ``sbatch``?